revaturelabs/interviewquestions/Python/Python-Datatypes/Number.md

 <details><summary> <b>Explanation</b> </summary>

-- In this program to perform an arithmetic operations, first we declared a two variables to store an values and then we performed arithmetic operations like +,-,*,%,etc...
+- In this program, to perform an arithmetic operation, we declared two variables to store a value and then perform arithmetic operations like +,-,*,%,etc...

   </details>
   </details>

   ---

-11.What will be the output of the following code?
+11.What is the output of the following code?

 ```python
 a=50